 Favorite thing about this setup?

 Our favorite thing about Pipedrive is its simplicity.
 We’re a lean startup, so we like to implement tools that work straight out of the box.
-In the future, when our sales process become more advanced, we’ll be able to tie in the more features of the software.
+In the future, when our sales process becomes more advanced, we’ll be able to tie in the more features of the software.
 Pipedrive does a good job of providing both basic and advanced features -- and I assume over time they’ll get even better and more advanced, especially around data analysis and reporting.

 And Yesware enables us to quickly add email activity (which is a big part of our communication to potential providers) right into Pipedrive which saves us lots of time.